 Keep trees away from the septic system

 - Discourage root damage by keeping trees at least 30 metres away from the soakaway.

-- Trees with very aggressive roots, such as willows and poplarsm should be even farther away from the system.
+- Trees with very aggressive roots, such as willows and poplars should be even farther away from the system.

 Don't use your toilet and sink as a rubbish bin

-- Never flush cat litter, disposable nappies, pantie liners, tampons, paper towels, facial tissues, coffee grounds, or cigarette ends down the toilet.
+- Never flush cat litter, disposable nappies, sanitary towels, tampons, paper towels, facial tissues, coffee grounds, or cigarette ends down the toilet.
 They'll clog your septic tank in less time than you might think.

 - Don't install a waste disposal unit as these can double the amount of solids going into the septic tank.